zjpeterson/ansible-cisco-autoinstall/README.md

 ## Requirements
 1. Device information is loaded into Netbox.
 For the playbooks in this repo, each device should have an interface that's designated "management-only" with an IP address assigned to it.
 2. Device information is loaded in DHCP.
 A static reservation is required for the MAC address of the management port, or if the device doesn't have a management port, the Vlan1 virtual interface.
-The DHCP server should provide Option 67 with the IP of a server that will run TFTP.
+The DHCP server should provide Option 66 with the IP of a server that will run TFTP and Option 12 with the name of the device.
-3. Device information is loaded into DNS.
-The device will try to reverse lookup the IP that it gets from DHCP.
-4. Automation Controller has a Job Template available that runs a full configuration of this type of device.
+3. Automation Controller has a Job Template available that runs a full configuration of this type of device.
 It ideally uses Netbox dynamic inventory.

 ## Setup